Social Contribution Activities (Special topics before 2022)

 Initiatives Led by the Central Research Laboratories

-DIC’s Central Research Laboratories provides support for education through a variety of initiatives.
-In fiscal year 2021, these initiatives included backing the 15th Annual Meeting on Scientific Research by High Schools, a program sponsored by Chiba University’s Section of Collaboration with High Schools that features research presentations by high schools across the country.
-Five researchers from the Central Research Laboratories attended this event, listening to a total of 290 presentations, taking part in Q&A sessions and otherwise encouraging the research efforts of participating high school students, who aspire to a career in the sciences.
+The Central Research Laboratories provides support for education through a variety of initiatives.
+These include assisting with the Annual Meeting on Scientific Research by High Schools, which is sponsored by Chiba University’s Section of Collaboration with High Schools and features research presentations from across Japan.
+In fiscal year 2022, five researchers attended this event, listening to a total of 493 presentations, taking part in Q&A sessions and otherwise encouraging research by participating high school students, who aspire to careers in the sciences.

 Initiatives Led by the Kashima Plant

-The Kashima Plant, in Ibaraki Prefecture, has accepted trainees in cooperation with Ibaraki Hasaki High School’s internship program—dubbed the Hako Dual System—since 2008.
-In fiscal year 2021, three students from the school’s industrial chemistry and information science programs participated in lectures on product knowledge, safety and compliance, and in practical training at the plant, over a period of three months.
+The Kashima Plant, in Ibaraki Prefecture, has accepted trainees in cooperation with Ibaraki Hasaki High School’s internship program— dubbed the Hako Duel System—since 2008.
+In fiscal year 2022, three students from the school’s industrial chemistry and information sciences programs participated in lectures on product knowledge, safety and compliance, and in practical training at the plant, over a period of three months.

 Kawamura Memorial DIC Museum of Art